AAlnassir/periodty-privacy/README.md

 ## 7. Children’s Privacy

+Periodty is **not intended for children under the age of 13**.

-The app does not knowingly collect personal data from children.
+The app does not knowingly collect personal data from children under 13.
+If you believe that a child under 13 has provided personal data through the app, please contact the developer so appropriate action can be taken.

 ---